You asked whether a Michigan court would recognize that a valid common law marriage

 must prove "(1) constant cohabitation; and, (2) a reputation of marriage 'which is

 from an irregular or inconsistent cohabitation."
 Van Brakle v.
-Lanauze, 438 A.2d at 994 (quoting Estate of Manfredi, 159 A.2d at 700).
+Lanauze, 438 A.2d at 994 (quoting Estate of M~, 159 A.2d at 700).
 The statements and other evidence you provided appear to establish

-that Ms. G~ and Mr. G~ cohabited continuously, both while in Pennsylvania and in Michigan,
+that Shirley and Kenneth cohabited continuously, both while in Pennsylvania and in

-until Mr. G~'s death.
-None of the materials you provided give any contrary indication.
+Michigan, until Kenneth's death.
+None of the materials you provided give any contrary

-Based on the statements you provided, we conclude that the requirement of "constant"
+indication.
+Based on the statements you provided, we conclude that the requirement